vanderbilt-redcap/external-module-framework-docs/general.md

     - All project enables, settings, logs, crons, etc. should be preserved.
 1. Once enough time has passed for any running cron jobs to finish, delete the old directory (on all web nodes if there are multiple)

-### How to create plugin pages for your module
+### How to create pages for your module

-A module can have plugin pages (or what resemble traditional REDCap plugins).
-They are called "plugin" pages because they exist as a new page (i.e., does not currently exist in REDCap), whereas a hook runs in-line inside of an existing REDCap page/request.

-The difference between module plugin pages and traditional plugins is that while you would typically navigate directly to a traditional plugin's URL in a web browser (e.g., https://example.com/redcap/plugins/votecap/pluginfile.php?pid=26), module plugins cannot be accessed directly but can only be accessed through the External Modules framework's directory (e.g., https://example.com/redcap/redcap_vX.X.X/ExternalModules/?prefix=your_module&page=pluginfile&pid=26).
-Thus it is important to note that PHP files in a module's directory (e.g., /redcap/modules/votecap/pluginfile.php) cannot be accessed directly from the web browser.
+A module can have pages, similar to traditional REDCap plugins.
+While traditional plugin pages are accessible directly from the web (e.g., https://example.com/redcap/plugins/my-plugin/my-page.php), module pages must be accessed through a url returned by the `getUrl()` method (e.g., https://example.com/redcap/redcap_vX.X.X/ExternalModules/?prefix=my_module&page=my-page).
+Thus it is important to note that PHP files in a module's directory cannot be accessed directly from the web browser (e.g., https://example.com/redcap/redcap/modules/my_module_v#.#.#/my-page.php).

-Note: If you are building links to plugin pages in your module, you should use the  `getUrl()` method (documented in the methods list below), which will build the URL all the required parameters for you.
+Note: When building links to module pages in module code, make sure to use the `getUrl()` method (documented [here](methods/README.md)) to build all page URLs on the fly.
+Manually building URLs to pages will not work in all cases.

-**Add a link on the project menu to your plugin:** Adding a page to your module is fairly easy.
+**Add a link on the project menu to your page:** Adding a page to your module is fairly easy.
 First, it requires adding an item to the `links` option in the config.json file.
-In order for the plugin link to show up in a project where the module is enabled, put the link settings (name, icon, and url) under the `project` sub-option, as seen below, in which *url* notes that index.php in the module directory will be the endpoint of the URL, *"VoteCap"* will be the link text displayed.
+In order for the link to show up in a project where the module is enabled, put the link settings (name, icon, and url) under the `project` sub-option, as seen below, in which *url* notes that index.php in the module directory will be the endpoint of the URL, *"VoteCap"* will be the link text displayed.
 See the **Config.json** section above for details on the *icon* parameter.
 You may add as many links as you wish.
 By default, project links will only display for superusers and users with design rights, but this can be customized in each module (see the *redcap_module_link_check_display()* documentation above).

 ``` json
 {